 Higher education in the U.S. is in a state of crisis.
 We see evidence of this crisis in huge cuts in funding for public schools, skyrocketing costs of attendance at both private and public schools, and increases in student debt burdens.
-These interrelated trends are connected to the underlying phenomenon of the financialization of our economy generally and of higher education specifically.
-Mike Konczal, who runs the Financialization Project at the Roosevelt Institute, defines financialization as the “increase in the size, scope, and power of the financial sector—the people and firms that manage money and underwrite stocks, bonds, derivatives, and other securities—relative to the rest of the economy.”
+These interrelated trends are connected to the shift in the role of finance in our economy.
+Finance is no longer channeling our collective investments to productive uses.
+Instead, it’s using society’s resources to enrich itself at the cost of students, taxpayers, and communities.
+But, how did we get to this point?

-The Roosevelt Networks have been looking at the pernicious effects that Financialization has had on higher education, including increases in overall borrowing by colleges and universities, increases in the cost of interest payments on debt on a per-student basis, and a concentration of endowment assets at a small group of the wealthiest institutions—a form of concentration of wealth.
-One way that financialization manifests is expensive, risky, complex financial deals that colleges and universities have entered as they have increased their reliance on debt financing, which is why we spent Year One of our Financialization project focusing one particular financial instrument - the Interest Rate Swap - and writing a report about how swaps have cost our schools billions of dollars.
-Now, in Year Two, we are expanding the focus of our work, and grappling with other ways in which the system of higher education has begun to increase social and economic inequalities instead of serving as the equalizer we have long imagined college to be.
+The Roosevelt Networks has been looking at the pernicious effects that Financialization has had on higher education, including increases in overall borrowing by colleges and universities, increases in the cost of interest payments on debt on a per-student basis, and a concentration of endowment assets at a small group of the wealthiest institutions—a form of concentration of wealth.

 After you complete this training, please take this survey.